 Alumawood vs Wood Patio Covers in Las Vegas: Which Lasts?

-How Las Vegas Climate Destroys Wood Patio Covers
+How Does the Las Vegas Climate Destroy Wood Patio Covers?

 Wood patio covers in Las Vegas face a three-part assault that no stain, sealant, or paint can fully prevent.
 First, UV exposure.
 Las Vegas averages 294 sunny days per year, and the high-desert elevation intensifies ultraviolet radiation.
 UV breaks down the lignin in wood fibers, causing surface bleaching, cracking, and splintering — often visible within the first two years.
 Second, thermal cycling.
 Summer daytime temperatures routinely exceed 115°F, then drop to 75–80°F overnight.
 That daily expansion and contraction loosens fasteners, opens joints, and warps boards over time.
 Third, extreme dryness.
 Las Vegas averages less than 5 inches of rainfall per year, and relative humidity regularly drops below 10%.
 Wood loses moisture, becomes brittle, and cracks under structural load.